JinkiJung/jinkijung/README.md

 ### Hi!
-Great to have you.
 I am Jinki Jung.

-There is a tiny cute webpage introducing me vertically: [jinkijung.github.io](http://jinkijung.github.io/)
+There is a webpage introducing me vertically: [jinkijung.github.io](http://jinkijung.github.io/)

 <!--
 **JinkiJung/jinkijung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.